 2. Find a trusted skincare coach to review your skincare products

 Now that you have weaned down your skincare products, you’ll want to seek advice for creating your perfect skincare routine.
 It’s really hard to go it alone and you’ll need expert advice along the way.
 If you’re a first-time client somewhere, I encourage you to bring in all of your products for to be analyzed.
 A trusted and respectable professional should help you review your products and make sure that all of the products are supporting their skincare goals.
 If not, some recommendations should be made for what will.
 Ultimately, for the best results, you always want to be using products that are exclusively for your skin type.

 To find a reputable esthetician or skincare professional to act as a coach, ask friends, post a question on social for friends, or search online.
 I can confidently speak for my industry, we LOVE to help others.
 This is why we got into this profession so seek out help and you’ll quickly find it.

-3. Be sure to do a patch test if you’re trying out new skin care products
+3. Sensitive skin?
+Be sure to do a patch test if you’re trying out new skincare products

-While there are four types of sensitive skin, allergic sensitivity is the most severe in that negative reactions (such as hives and other skin rashes) can sometimes take up to two weeks to heal.
-If your skin is on the sensitive side, it’s always good to do a patch pest by rubbing a small amount of product on the lower side of your face and wait 24 hours.
+While there are four types of sensitive skin, allergic sensitivity is the most severe in that negative reactions (such as hives and other skin rashes) can sometimes take up to a week to heal.
+If your skin is on the reactive side, it’s always a good idea to do a patch test by rubbing a small amount of product on the lower half of your cheek and wait 24 hours.
 If redness or irritation occurs, you’ll know how the knowledge for whether or not the product is a fit for you.
 As for breakout-prone skin, you might want to use it on the forehead for a week to see if the products appear to cause any problems.
 Read more tips for preventing a negative reaction to skincare products.